jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ===== Particle Mesh Ewald (PME)
 //https://murillo-group.github.io/sarkas/theory/PPPM.html
 //https://computecanada.github.io/molmodsim-md-theory-lesson-novice/aio/index.html#particle-mesh-ewald-pme
-This method is particularly applied to electrostatic interactions between atoms that make use of Periodic Boundary Conditions (PBC) (@fig-periodic B.), where the system's net charge is equal to zero.
+This method is particularly applied to electrostatic interactions between atoms that make use of periodic boundary conditions (PBC) (@fig-periodic B.), where the system's net charge is equal to zero.
 The method differentiates two types of $E_("electrostatic")$ , namely the short-range ($E_("direct")$) and the long-range ($E_("reciprocal")$).
 The $E_("direct")$ just employs the regular charge calculation (@eq-charges-in-amber), which is a pairwise computation between the nearest atoms based off the Verlet list we just discussed.
 To not dramatically increase the time complexity of the calculation, the long-range term exploits the Particle Mesh Ewald method to compute the $E_("reciprocal")$ for all atoms just one time per timestep.
 This greatly reduces the time spent calculation for electrostatic interactions - the nonbonded-term dominant in determing the potential.
 //https://www.quora.com/What-is-Ewald-summation-and-why-is-the-Particle-mesh-Ewald-approach-a-good-one